-DURING THE MEETING: Most group sessions will have the following four components:
+DURING THE MEETING: Most group sessions will have the following three components:

-- Social time (catching up on each other's lives) - Prayer time (sharing prayer requests and praises) - Curriculum time (going through the book) - Discussion time (reading and answering the discussion questions)
+- Social time (catching up on each other's lives) - Curriculum time (going through the book) - Discussion time (reading and answering the discussion questions)

 Your group might like to begin with social time or end with it.
-They might also like to add some worship time into the group meeting.
 As a group, you can discuss what format is most comfortable to you and then settle into a routine so that group members will know what to expect.
 Finally, plan to begin and end on time so that group members feel their time is respected.